hivsuper/hivsuper.github.io/_posts/2024-06-29-Upgrade jekyll-theme-chirpy to v7.0.1.md

 ---
-title: Upgrade jekyll-theme-chirpy v7.0.1
+title: Upgrade jekyll-theme-chirpy to v7.0.1
 date: 2024-06-29 21:19:00 +0800
 categories: [Github Pages]
 tags: [jekyll-theme-chirpy]
 ---
 ## 1. Overview
-The document outlines the process of upgrading `jekyll-theme-chirpy` <u>v7.0.1</u> from starter.
+The document outlines the process of upgrading `jekyll-theme-chirpy` to <u>v7.0.1</u> from starter.

 ## 2. Prerequisites
 + The Github Pages project has been set up with `jekyll-theme-chirpy` [v5.5.2](/posts/Initialization-Log/)